BU-IE-360/spring22-BarisArslan795/index.md

-## Welcome to Barış Arslan's GitHub Page
+## Welcome to My Progress Journal for IE360 Spring2022
 ## Barış Arslan 2019402129